runningskull/unn/README.md

 ## Use it day-to-day

 `unn idea my-idea` to start a new draft.
 Use markdown for formatting.
-`unn publish my-idea` to converta  draft to a post.
+`unn publish my-idea` to convert a draft to a post.
 `unn build` to build your site's pages.
 `unn local` to serve it locally.
 `unn deploy` to push it live. (this will build first, as a convenience)